 - Your loan will move to Underwriting you are almost done.
 The Underwriters will make sure everything is correct. (income, debt, appraisal, required repairs, WDIR).
 They may ask for more documents from you at this point.
 You will want to get them to your lender quickly.
 It is also very important that when you go under contract to purchase a home you don’t make any changes to your income or debt during this time.
 Don’t change or quite your job, buy a new car or add debt to your credit cards.
 They will check for these things.

 - Closing Disclosure 3 day rule.
 You will receive Closing Documents from your lender 72 hours before closing.
-They contain details of the mortgag fees and other costs to get your mortgage.
-You sign these and send them back.e loan you are getting, the loan terms, your projected monthly payments, and how much you will pay in
+They contain details of the mortgage fees and other costs to get your mortgage.
+You sign these and send them back.

 - Final walk through (normally 24 hours before closing) I will schedule a time for us to walk through the house.
 We are checking to make sure the property is in the same condition it was when we entered the contract, any repairs requested have been completed and the property meets the terms of the contract.